Erwin-Abdurasid/portfolio-website/README.md

 ## Introduction

 Welcome to my **Portfolio Website**.
-This is a pure static website built from HTML and CSS.
+This is a pure static website built from `HTML & CSS`.
 It is for showcasing my knowledge and level in the tech industry.

 ![SS1](raw-data/img/my-proj/my-portfolio/SS1.png)